jrakkar/simvent.js/lungs.md

 	lung.Raw = 50 // cmH2O/l/s;

+Beside their mechanical property, both lung models simulate CO₂ exalation.

 ## sv.SimpleLung

-sv.SimpleLung is a constructor for a basic one compartment lung model with a linear compliance curve.
+sv.SimpleLung is a constructor for a basic, one compartment, lung model with a linear compliance curve.
-Although it is very basic in regard of lung mechanics, it has the very cool feature of modelizing CO₂ exhalation.

 It's default parameters are as folow: